 Attendance at all clerkship related activities is mandatory; therefore, any absence requires an excuse and documentation.
-Failure to notify Clinical

-Education and/or the clerkship site/preceptor of any absence from a clerkship, regardless of the reason or number of hours absent, may result in a meeting with the Associate Dean of Clinical Education regarding lack of professionalism and could result in a failing grade of the clerkship.
+Students must attend the first day of any clerkship.
+Failure to notify Clinical Education and/or the clerkship site/preceptor of any clerkship absence, regardless of the reason or number of hours absent, may result in a meeting with the Associate Dean of Clinical Education regarding lack of professionalism and could result in a failing grade of the clerkship and/or referral to SPC.

 An Absence Request Form and supporting documentation must be submitted directly to the KCU clinical clerkship coordinator.
 All submitted absence forms must include a detailed make-up plan in order for the absence to be considered.
 Only completed, signed forms are processed.
 Decisions rendered through this process are final.
 There are no exceptions to this policy and failure to follow the process will be considered an unexcused absence.
 The KCU clinical clerkship coordinator notifies the student via email when a decision has been reached.
-The Absence Request Forms can be found in Blackboard.
+The Absence Request Forms can be found on myKCU.